 The Vietnam War defined a generation of Americans and Vietnamese in the 1960s and early 70s.
 When I went to Vietnam to teach TV presentation skills, I also spent some personal time at places that made the grim history of the conflict come alive, in and around Hanoi, Danang and Saigon (now Ho Chi Minh City or HCMC).

 As an American who grew up hearing tales of the “Hanoi Hilton,” the Hoa Lo prison was number one on my sightseeing list.
 It’s an unpretentious building in the central district with a ticket window outside.
 You’ll see John McCain’s flight suit and other artifacts of the American pilots who were confined here as POWs.
 The items and photos portray the other side’s treatment of the Americans as something like a camp for unruly boy scouts.
 The hellholes that were the cells tell their own tales.
-You can read Senator McCain’s version in his book.
+You can read Senator McCain’s version here.

 The main focus of the exhibit is on the French colonial period when the prisoners were Vietnamese who schooled each other on Communism while held captive.
 Still, you will come away with respect for those who endured this place, no matter what side they were on.